Vite plugin

 // The frontmatter object, { title: 'Foo' }

-Working with typescript
+data Working with TypeScript

-in your src/app.d.ts to get plugin options and virtual modules type tips
+You need to include @sveltepress/vite/types in your src/app.d.ts to get plugin options and virtual module's type tips

 /// <reference types="@sveltepress/vite/types" />